 NYSED and the NYS Center for School Safety have developed sample forms for the entire process of reporting and responding to incidents.
 These include a Sample Complaint Form, a Sample Investigation Protocol, and Sample Student Action plan to stop bullying and keep students safe.
 These forms are not required but can assist you in responding effectively and efficiently to incidents.
-[Link to SAMPLE Forms]

 NYSED has developed the Individual Incident Report (IIR) form which serves as a guide to all the required information that must be reported for School Safety and Educational Climate (SSEC) reporting.
-[Link to Individual Incident Report (IIR) Form]

-WHAT DOES DASA REQUIRE OF MY SCHOOL?
+WHAT DOES THE DIGNITY ACT REQUIRE OF SCHOOLS?